FREE TESTS

 Example:

-\(\dfrac{18}{24} = \dfrac{18 \div 6}{24 \div 6} = \dfrac{3}{4}\) (GCD of 18 and 24 is 6).
+\(\dfrac{18}{24} = \dfrac{18 \div 6}{24 \div 6} = \dfrac{3}{4}\) (GCF of 18 and 24 is 6).

 Converting Improper Fractions to Mixed Numbers

-In an Improper fraction, the numerator is greater than its denominator (e.g., \(\dfrac{7}{4}\)).
-It can be converted and expressed as a mixed number (a whole number plus a fraction) like this:
+In an improper fraction, the numerator is greater than its denominator (e.g., \(\frac{7}{4}\)).
+It can be converted and expressed as a mixed number (a whole number plus a fraction) with the following steps:

 Step 1: Divide the numerator by the denominator: \(7 \div 4 \gets 1 \) remainder 3.

-Step 2: Write the mixed number as \(1 \dfrac{3}{4}\).
+Step 2: Write the mixed number as \(1 \frac{3}{4}\).

 Operations with Fractions